department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/analytics/README.md

 Questions and notes:
 - Need to chat with Robyn Singleton to talk about overall satisfaction tracking across all the health tools/all VA.gov possibly.
-- We could add nuance by looking at task completion rate and sentiment analysis from Veteran user feedbck.
+- We could add nuance by looking at task completion rate and sentiment analysis from Veteran user feedback.
+- Could track the number of positive/negative comments as a percentage of total unique users per week.
+Goal would be a lower pct of negative comments, even as user numbers increase.

 ### 📉 Decrease the percentage of request and scheduling sessions that end in abandonment.